 You should avoid a few different things, just as many things you can add to your diet to keep it nutritious while still giving you ample amounts of food!

-Avoid foods with a high level of unhealthy fats and sugars such as fried foods, refined sugar, candy bars, fast food, margarine, ice cream, etc. These foods tend to be highly processed and cause unhealthy spikes in blood glucose levels, followed by equally unhealthy crashes (2).
+Avoid foods with a high level of unhealthy fats and sugars such as fried and packaged foods, refined sugar, candy bars, fast food, margarine, ice cream, etc. These foods tend to be highly processed and cause unhealthy spikes in blood glucose levels, followed by equally harmful crashes.

-This pattern contributes to overeating because your body’s natural reaction is hunger once it gets used to the quick surges from certain types of food.
+This pattern contributes to overeating because one of your body’s natural reactions is to make you feel hungry once it gets used to the quick surges from certain types of food.
 If you want to eat more without gaining weight, try making better choices during each meal.

 Try Eating More Food To Lose Weight